Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Why divert a river?"
 Fiin asked as he reviewed the map alongside Garl.
 "Why not, say, a thermobaric weapon?"

 "Couple’a reasons," Garl said.
 "We already bombed ‘em to shit an’ those tunnels are still there, so they’re prol’ly shielded an’ stuff.
-Firestrikes didn’t work neither, so they’re well-designed to keep out heat, pressure, flame… But I bet they don’t have SCUBA gear.
+Firestrikes didn’t work neither, so they’re well-designed to keep out heat, pressure, flame...
+But I bet they don’t have SCUBA gear.
 We turn that valley into a new reservoir, an’ I’ll be happy to just leave ‘em ‘ta drown in their holes."

-"And it’s not as destructive, I guess…" Fiin duck-nodded as he ran a claw along the river’s course.
+"And it’s not as destructive, I guess..."
+Fiin duck-nodded as he ran a claw along the river’s course.

 "Yeah.
 After all the nukes the Humans dropped, I don’t wanna go an’ ruin good land."